Culling the herd of moments with penalized empirical likelihood: Empirical application

 Our PPEL estimates the main equation as

 For the estimation and inference of the key parameter of interest $\beta_x$, we compare the results of PEL, DB-PEL, PPEL and the conventional 2SLS.
-Its point estimation (PE), STD, and confidence intervals (CI) are presented in Table \ref{tab:r1}.
-Enjoying the efficiency gain from the extra IVs, the STD of PPEL is 0.122 when we select the tuning parameter $\varsigma=\zeta_c(n^{-1}\log p)^{1/2}$ with $\zeta_c=0.08$ (the boldface row), as suggested by our simulations.
-This STD achieves a 39\% reduction relative to that of the plain 2SLS with the sole valid IV.
-Moreover, when we vary the constant $\zeta_c=0.08$ in $\varsigma$ as 0.04, 0.06, 0.12 and 0.16, PPEL is rather robust over a wide range of tuning parameters.
+Its point estimation (PE), STD, and CIs are presented in Table \ref{tab:r1}.
+Enjoying the efficiency gain from the extra IVs, the STD of PPEL is 0.126 when we select the tuning parameter $\varsigma=\zeta_c(n^{-1}\log p)^{1/2}$ with $\zeta_c=0.08$ (the boldface row), as suggested by our simulations.
+This STD achieves a 37\% reduction relative to that of the plain 2SLS with the sole valid IV.
+Moreover, when we vary the constant $\zeta_c=0.08$ in $\varsigma$ as 0.04, 0.06, 0.12 and 0.16, PPEL is rather robust over the wide range of tuning parameters.

 Our method is particularly important in unifying the IV selection in AJR's Tables 7 and 8 into a single set of automatically selected IVs.
 Among the 11 potential IVs, our moment selection criterion \eqref{eq:A} invalidates all institutional variables.
-Merely four IVs survive the testing: the climate variable {\tt mean temperature}, the geographic variable {\tt distance from coast}, and two health variables {\tt dummy of yellow fever} and {\tt life expectancy}.
-All the other health variables and institutional variables are assessed as endogenous and they are unsuitable for IVs in this study.
-The justification for {\tt mean temperature} and {\tt distance from coast} is straightforward because humans were unable to interfere these natural conditions in the era of colonialism.
-Furthermore, the validity of {\tt dummy of yellow fever} was argued by AJR, though they were cautious not employing it as the main IV due to concerns of lack of variation (AJR's p.1393, Paragraph 2).
+Five IVs survive the testing: the climate variable {\tt mean temperature}, the geographic variable {\tt distance from coast}, and three health variables {\tt dummy of yellow fever}, {\tt infant mortality} and {\tt life expectancy}.
+All the other health and institutional variables are assessed as endogenous and are unsuitable for IVs in this study.
+The justification for {\tt mean temperature} and {\tt distance from coast} is straightforward because humans were unable to interfere with these natural conditions in the era of colonialism.
+Furthermore, AJR argued for the validity of {\tt dummy of yellow fever}, though due to concerns of lack of variation they did not employ it as the main IV (AJR's p.1393, Paragraph 2).
 Our variable selection result provides supportive evidence to AJR's heuristics.